archivist/archivist/README.md

 - Archivist Reader
 - Archivist Browser

-All of that tools use legacy version of Substance library.
+All of that tools use [legacy version of Substance library](https://github.com/archivist/substance).
-All of these tools are available under MIT license.
+All of them are available under MIT license.

 # Translations

+You can translate interfaces of all open accessed tools using [polyglot.js](http://airbnb.io/polyglot.js/polyglot.html).
+Just fill all translations in [language files](https://github.com/archivist/archivist/tree/master/src/i18n) and require [our loader](https://github.com/archivist/archivist/blob/master/src/i18n/load.js).
+You can implement laguage switcher that will call ```i18n.switchLocale(locale)``` function, then after refresh you'll get translated interface.

+# Media server

+For Archivist Reader you will also need to run static server with your audio files and photos.
+Archivist will expect to get respondent photos from *photos* folder and audio records from *audio* folder.

 # Coming soon